kneardhead/Linux_Configurations/README.md

 And all of these codes have been found after searching it in different websites, I am thankful of all the minds who worked out the codes and made it online for beginners like me to use.
 I look forward to acknowledge all of the links as soon as possible.

 ### The Software the files Run on

-I can just show off Neofetch
+I can just show off Neofetch, adorned by the Picom blurring, with the polybar --grayblocks in the bottom.
 ![alt text](https://github.com/kneardhead/Linux_Configurations/blob/main/Kazam_screenshot_00007.png)